joenano/rpscrape/README.md

 ### Examples

-The following example states that the results of flat races from Ireland in 2017 should be scraped(not scrapped for skulduggery as many have suggested).
+The following example requests that the results of flat races from Ireland in 2017 should be scraped.

 ```
 [rpscrape]> ire 2017 flat